bmwcarit/python-dlt/README.rst

 the implementation is independent and the API makes few assumptions about the intended use.

-Note: This is only tested with libdlt versions 2.15 and 2.16, later versions might require adaptations.
+Note 1: This is only tested with libdlt versions 2.15 and 2.16, later versions might require adaptations.
 Also only GENIVI DLT daemon produced traces have been tested.

+**Note 2**: Currently python 3 execution is possible with the caveat that need to preload libtcmalloc_minimal (from google-perftools).
+Otherwise you may run into memory corruption issues.

+>>> export LD_PRELOAD="/usr/lib/libtcmalloc_minimal.so.4"

 Design
 ------